didiersmith/steve/chapters/revelations.md

-## 0. Mum
+## 0. Revelations

 "We come in peace," Russell announced to the pair of alien intruders.
 "Take us to your leader."

-Stacy couldn't help but laugh.
+Stacy laughed.
 "You're such a dork," she told him.

 The intruders looked at the monkeybots suspiciously as the one who'd dropped his gun bent down to pick it up again.

 "Uh," said the other one.
 "Yeah, I guess we can do that.
 You're not gonna kill her, are you?"

 Russell blinked.
 Her?
-He had thought that Steve's people only came in one sex.
+Didn't Steve's people only come in one sex?

 "No," he said.
 "We're not gonna kill her."